Widespread Osteoporosis Osteoarthritis and Hypertension in Women

 Cardiovascular disease and Hypertension is no longer only a man's disease

-Aids in diagnosing the deficiency of essential minerals and vitamins required for bone health such as,
+Aids in diagnosing the deficiency of essential minerals and vitamins

-Calcium- Which is obtained through diet, is the building block of bone
+calcium- Which is obtained through diet, is the building block of bone

-Vitamin D -Which is produced by skin on exposure to sunlight helps in absorbing calcium
+vitamin D -Which is produced by skin on exposure to sunlight helps in absorbing calcium

 Bone profile also includes testing for other factors that may influence or give an indication